nilesdorn/nilesdorn.github.io/index.md

 ## 3. Sabacc

 This game, based on the card game of the same name shown in Solo: A Star Wars Story, is a text-based equivalent to the in-universe game.
 I developed the game using Python.
 Similar to blackjack, my version of the game follows the rules outlined in the purchasable version of the game at Disney’s Star Wars: Galaxy’s edge.
 The game simulates one three-turn round of Sabacc, allowing the player to compete with between one and seven NPCs.
-The video below displays the fucntionality of the game.
+The video below displays the functionality of the game.

 {% include youtubePlayer.html id="pczRfDRx3jk" %}